-- TLB invalid exception - Conditions: Comparison of TLB addresses shows address match but V = 0. - Operations: The virtual address (32 bits) that caused the exception is set in TEA and the corresponding virtual page number (22 bits) is set in PTEH (31-10).
+- TLB invalid exception - Conditions: Comparison of TLB addresses shows address match but the TLB entry valid bit (V) is 0. - Operations: The virtual address (32 bits) that caused the exception is set in TEA and the corresponding virtual page number (22 bits) is set in PTEH (31-10).
 The ASID of PTEH indicates the ASID at the time the exception occurred.
 The way that generated the exception is set in the RC bits in MMUCR.